 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

-64. One water supply per house unless Corporation agrees otherwise
+64. One house per water service unless Corporation agrees otherwise

 (1) Except with the written permission of the Corporation, not more than one house or tenement shall be supplied from a single water service.